VillePuuska/Streaming-and-processing-CPU-and-RAM-usage/README.md

 - Start producing measurements in one of the shells: `python measurement_spammer/spam_measurements.py` (add `--help` to see info on parameters)
 - In the other shell, start the Flink job that processes the stream and sinks to Postgres/Timescale: `python flink/process_stream.py` (add `--help` to see info on parameters)
 - To run and view the Streamlit app, run `python -m streamlit run app/main.py` and open `localhost:8501` in your browser

+---

+Running static type checks with `mypy`:
+- `poetry install --with dev` if you didn't install dev dependencies already.
+- `poetry shell`
+- To check the Streamlit app code: `python -m mypy app/`
+- To check the PyFlink script: `python -m mypy flink/`
+- To check the sciprt that sends measurements to Kafka: `python -m mypy measurement_spammer/`

+*Note:* `python -m mypy .` fails with `Duplicate module named "utils"` since there are `utils` modules under `app/` and `measurement_spammer/`.